CTET & State TET Exam > CTET & State TET Notes > Child Development and Pedagogy for CTET Preparation > Notes: Stages Of Language Development

 1. Pre-Linguistic Stage

 The pre-linguistic stage is the core of child language acquisition.
-This stage begins from a child’s birth to his to her seven months.
-During childbirth, the baby’s vocal tract is here and there more like that of a chimp than that of a grown-up human.
+This stage begins from birth to around seven months of age.
+During childbirth, the baby’s vocal tract is somewhat more like that of a chimp than that of a grown-up human.
 Specifically, the tip of the velum reaches or covers with the tip of the epiglottis.
 As the newborn child develops, the tract, bit by bit, reshapes itself in the grown-up example.

-At the first or two months of life, a newborn child articulates distress with crying.
-Some non-reflexive, non-trouble sounds are delivered with a brought down velum and a shut or almost shut mouth, giving the impression of a syllabic nasal or a nasalized vowel.
+• Birth to 2 Months: Infants express distress through crying.
+Some non-reflexive, non-trouble sounds are produced with a lowered velum and a shut or almost shut mouth, giving the impression of a syllabic nasal or a nasalised vowel.

-At the age of 4 to 7 months, newborn children usually participate in ‘vocal play.’
+• 4 to 7 Months: Newborn children usually participate in ‘vocal play.’
 They can produce different types of sounds such as friction noises, nasal murmurs, etc.

 2. Babbling Stage

-In the Babbling stage, children produced random sounds with their speech organs.
-Vocal play and Babbling are both produced when they interact with their parents or relatives.
-In this stage, a child randomly grows a variety of sounds, and sometimes these sounds partly match their mother tongue.
+• Interaction-Driven: Vocal play and Babbling are both produced when they interact with their parents or relatives.
+In this stage, a child randomly produces a variety of sounds, and sometimes these sounds partly match their mother tongue.

 3. Two-Word Stage

-The two-word stage begins when a child becomes one year or one and a half-year-old.
-In this stage, children pronounce from one word to two words.
+The two-word stage begins when a child becomes one year or one and a half years old.
+In this stage, children progress from using single words to two-word combinations.
 At the same time, children start developing their sound production capability.

 4. Telegraphic Stage